OpenOmics/mir-seek/README.md

 ```

 ## Contribute

 This site is a living document, created for and by members like you. mir-seek is maintained by the members of OpenOmics and is improved by continous feedback!
 We encourage you to contribute new content and make improvements to existing content via pull request to our [GitHub repository](https://github.com/OpenOmics/mir-seek).

 ## Cite

+Please note that more citation formats and releases can be found on the [mir-seek zenodo page](https://doi.org/10.5281/zenodo.13834237).

 If you use this software, please cite it as below: